-Looking for information about when to travel to the Arctic, what kind of wildlife you might see, and how to find the best Arctic cruise for you?
+Looking for information about when to travel to the Arctic, what kind of wildlife you might see, and which destinations travelers can visit?
 Our Arctic guide has everything you need to know.
 If you have specific questions about the Arctic region and travel, check out our Arctic FAQ, or contact the Polar Holidays team!

 Depending on the experience you are looking for, you may choose between a few summer months to plan your Arctic cruise.
 Travel is possible during longer, lit summer days.
 Due to winter weather there is not travel service to the Arctic year round.
 Summer days can last between 18- 24 hours depending on the month which provide plenty of daylight for sight-seeing, wildlife viewing, and photography.
 Read more to learn about when to book your Arctic cruise.